OriginProtocol/origin-dollar/README.md

 # Origin Dollar

 OUSD is a new kind of stablecoin that passively accrues yield while you are holding it.
+Checkout our [docs](https://docs.ousd.com) for more details about the product.

 ## Requirements
 - Node Version